vestrada64/WDI-DT-55/work/w11/d3/01-04-full-stack-react/full-stack-react.md

 ## Code the Express App

-We're going code our own Express app from scratch.
+We're going to code our own Express app from scratch.
 This will be easier than using `express-generator` since we're starting with a fully-built React app and want to build a server app "around" it within the same project.

 #### Install the Modules for the Express Server

 The full-stack architecture we decided on uses a single **package.json** file (the one that was created by `create-react-app`).

-What's cool is that the backend Express server can share that **package.json** with the React front-end.
+What's cool is that the backend Express project will share that **package.json** with the React project.

 For now, we're only going to install a minimal number of modules for the Express app:

 `$ npm i express morgan serve-favicon`

 > Note: We don't need a view engine because our server will be either serving static assets (index.html & CSS and JS files) or responding to AJAX requests with JSON.
-There will not be any *.ejs templates rendered.
+There will not be any *.ejs templates rendered - just a single index.html.

-In the future, to add additional features such as database access, we would install additional modules like `mongoose`, `body-parser`, `dotenv`, etc..
+In the future, to add additional features such as database access, etc., we would install additional modules like `mongoose`, `body-parser`, `dotenv`, etc..

 #### Create `server.js`

 Let's write our server:

 1. `$ touch server.js`.
-2. At the top of **server.js**, let's do all the familiar stuff: `require` the modules, create the Express app and mount the `morgan` logging middleware:
+2. At the top of **server.js**, let's do all the familiar stuff: `require` the modules; create the Express app; and mount the `morgan` logging middleware:

 	```js
 	var express = require('express');